Signatures of Star-planet Interactions: Introduction

 Due to their proximity to their parent star, magnetic SPI in HJ systems can be detected because these exoplanets typically lie within the Alfv\'en radius of their parent star ($\lesssim 10R_\star$ or $\lesssim 0.1$ AU for a sun-like star).
 At these small separations, the Alfv\'en speed is larger than the stellar wind speed, allowing for direct magnetic interaction with the stellar surface.
 If the giant planet is magnetized, then the magnetosphere of the planet may interact with the stellar corona throughout its orbit, potentially through magnetic reconnection, the propagation of Alfv\'en waves within the stellar wind, and the generation of electron beams that may strike the base of the stellar corona.

 In the case of characterizing habitable zone planets, the current favored targets are low-mass stars where the habitable zone is located much closer to the parent star compared to the Earth-Sun separation, making the planet easier to detect and study.
-Low-mass stars are typically much more magnetically active than solar type stars.
+Low-mass stars are typically much more magnetically active than solar-type stars.
 It is therefore vital that we understand how this increase in magnetic activity impacts the potential habitability of a planet orbiting close to a low-mass star and what defenses the planet has against it.
 In order to sustain its atmosphere, a planet around a low-mass star must be able to withstand enhanced atmospheric erosion from extreme stellar wind and also from the impact of coronal mass ejections.
 Both of these reasons necessitate the push towards the detection and characterization of magnetic SPI in M dwarf planetary systems.

 The need to understand magnetic SPI is also driving the modeling effort forward.
 There have been considerable efforts towards modeling the space weather environments surrounding close-in giant exoplanets and star-planet interactions.
 The magnetized stellar winds may interact with the close-in exoplanet through the stars' outflows and magnetospheres, and potentially lead to observable SPI.
-Observing the stellar winds of stars other than the Sun is difficult and there are very few observational constraints on the winds of low-mass stars \citep{wood2005}.
-Star-planet interactions can be simulated by using hydrodynamical (HD) or magnetohydrodynamical (MHD) numerical models.
-The modeling efforts have not only focused on studying individual systems, but have also been extended to more general scenarios to help aid the interpretation of statistical studies.
+Observing the stellar winds of stars other than the Sun is difficult and there are very few observational constraints on the winds of low-mass stars (e.g., \citealt{wood2005}).